osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_Tenant.md

 ### Security

-Authorized for Account Administrators of the specified `Tenant`.
+Authorized for Tenant Administrators of the specified `Tenant`.

 ### Returns